End of Life and Pet Memorial Services

 The Lila Kay Memorial Garden

-Willamette Humane Society is pleased to offer personal burial options at The Lila Kay Memorial Garden, located onsite at the shelter’s Turner Road campus.
+Oregon Humane Society Salem Campus is pleased to offer personal burial options at The Lila Kay Memorial Garden, located onsite at the shelter’s Turner Road campus.
 When you purchase a columbarium niche in the Lila Kay Memorial Garden (currently priced at $300), you are making a lifetime purchase for you and your family.
 Each niche measures 12 wide x 12 deep x 12 high.
 The niche purchase comes with one engraved plaque; additional plaques are available upon request for $30.
 Each niche holds up to six plaques.

 Quality of Life Scale

 For help determining if it’s the right time to say goodbye to an ailing or elderly pet, some owners find the below Quality of Life scale helpful, created by veterinarian Dr. Alice Villabos.
 Score patients using a scale of 0 to 10, ranging from 0 that is associated with a poor quality of life, and ranging to 10 that is associated with an excellent quality of life.

 |H: 0 -10||HURT – Adequate pain control, including breathing ability, is first and foremost on the scale.
 Is the pet’s pain successfully managed?
 Is oxygen necessary?|

 |H: 0 – 10||HUNGER – Is the pet eating enough?
 Does hand feeding help?
 Does the patient require a feeding tube?|